As always, the only thing linking the two items mentioned in this post in my mind is that they both start with the same letter of the alphabet.

 But it is not merely my abhorrence of crowds that makes me recoil from images and scenes like that of Benidorm above or these shown below:

-And the long-term results of setting the tourists’ needs and desires above those of the local population are, invariably, a disservice to all concerned; however much the emphasis on tourism and the tourists’ priorities may initially have brought about a much-needed boost to the economy of the country in question.
+The long-term results of setting the tourists’ needs and desires above those of the local population are, invariably, a disservice to all concerned; however much the emphasis on tourism and the tourists’ priorities may initially have brought about a much-needed boost to the economy of the country in question.

 Because, sure.
 Tourism generates jobs and — at least initially — the economy of the host country as a whole starts to grow.
 Local infrastructure (clean water, sanitation, electricity, modern means of transport and communication) is likewise boosted.
 So are such things as healthcare and education, at least if the government in question chooses to invest its earnings from tourism that way, or similarly, community projects and the environment.
 And tourism can be educational, for visitors and locals alike (provided preconceived notions are kept out of the dialogue or are overcome).